PetarMc1/Minecraft-Items-API-v2/README.md

 Welcome to the Minecraft Items API v2!
 This API provides comprehensive access to information about items and blocks in Minecraft, from version 1.11 to the latest release.

-## Features
-- **Powered by Next.js and TypeScript:** Built with Next.js and TypeScript for enhanced performance, scalability, and type safety.
-- **Version 2:** This iteration marks a significant upgrade, delivering enhanced functionality and deployment capabilities.

 ## How to get API running on your local machine for development.